pincioc/LetsEncrypt_OSScript/README.md

  - Public IP on WAN Interface or port 80 forward

-Create a new script named LetsEncrypt_OSScript, copy the code form LetsEncrypt_OSScript.txt file and define a scheduler batch (in this example every day at 02:00 AM):
+Create a new script named LetsEncrypt_OSScript, copy the code from LetsEncrypt_OSScript.txt file and define a scheduler batch (in this example every day at 02:00 AM):

 /system scheduler add interval=1d name=LetsEncrypt_OSScript_schedule on-event=LetsEncrypt_OSScript policy=read,write,policy,test,sensitive start-time=02:00:00